Datta-IITJ/CV_Project/README.md

 ### Techniques

 For removal of the watermark we have used different techniques.
 Like for image watermark removal we have used the following methods - <br>
-For the detection of the watermark the methods used are- <br>
+For the detection of the watermark the methods used are-
 1. Template Matching<br>
 2. Sift<br>
 3. ORB<br>